 Still, there are lessons in history:

-Playing with fire is risky
+fire is risky

 Tea party Republicans weren’t the first to make the debt limit a bargaining chip.
 Over the years, congressional Democrats and Republicans alike have held it up for strategic reasons.